acmoura/acmoura.github.io/content/home/teaching.md

 +++

-## Tilburg University
+Tilburg University:

-In Fall 2017 I was a Teaching Assistant for Data-Analysis (BSc course) and Statistics (Pre-MSc course).
+I am an instructor for Data-Analysis (BSc course) and a teaching assistant for Statistics (Pre-MSc course).

-## School of Public Health, UNL (Portugal)
+School of Public Health, UNL (Portugal):
 In Fall 2014 I was a Teaching Assistant for Health Economics (MSc course).